-Source: SL 1975, ch 16, § 1; 2 SDR 56, effective February 11, 1976; 4 SDR 85, effective June 19, 1978; 11 SDR 151, effective May 15, 1985; 12 SDR 151, 12 SDR 155, effective July 1, 1986; 24 SDR 160, effective May 26, 1998.
+Source: SL 1975, ch 16, § 1; 2 SDR 56, effective February 11, 1976; 4 SDR 85, effective June

+19, 1978; 11 SDR 151, effective May 15, 1985; 12 SDR 151, 12 SDR 155, effective July 1, 1986;

+24 SDR 160, effective May 26, 1998.

 20:51:06:02.
 Ownership or control by pharmacist required.
-No A pharmacy permit to conduct a pharmacy shall may not be issued to any pharmacist applicant unless such pharmacist the applicant is the owner, or part owner, of the merchandise and fixtures of the place of business for which a pharmacy registration is applied for, or unless application is made jointly with a registered pharmacist owner, or unless the nonpharmacist.
-If the owner of the merchandise and fixtures of the place of business for which a pharmacy registration is applied for, has made is not a pharmacist, the owner shall sign an affidavit, on a form prescribed by the state Board of Pharmacy board, delegating full and complete authority to the pharmacist applicant to be in for active management of said the place of business for the fiscal year ending June 30.
+No permit to conduct a pharmacy shall be issued to any pharmacist applicant unless-such pharmacist the applicant is owner, or part owner, of the merchandise and fixtures of the place of business for which a pharmacy registration is applied for, or unless application is made jointly with a registered pharmacist owner, or unless the.
+In those instances of a nonpharmacist owner of the merchandise and fixtures of the place of business for which a pharmacy registration is applied for, has made the nonpharmacist owner must make affidavit on a form prescribed by the state Board of Pharmacy board delegating full and complete authority to the pharmacist applicant to be in active management of said the place of business for the fiscal year ending June 30.